-Under ASC 605, the Company recognizes revenue under this agreement on a ratable basis over the estimated performance period of all milestones.
+Under ASC 605, the Company recognized revenue under this agreement on a ratable basis over the estimated performance period of all milestones.
 Under ASC 606, the Company uses the input method to measure progress toward completion of the performance obligation and concluded that revenue will be recognized based on actual resources consumed, labor hours expended and costs incurred as a percentage of total budgeted costs.
-Upon adoption of ASC 606, the Company decreased revenue by \$0.2 million through an increase to deferred revenue and an increase to beginning accumulated deficit, based on the difference between the input method under ASC 606 and the ratable recognition previously used under ASC 605.
+Upon the adoption of ASC 606, the Company decreased cumulative revenue by \$0.2 million through an increase to deferred revenue and an increase to beginning accumulated deficit, based on the difference between the input method under ASC 606 and the ratable recognition previously used under ASC 605.

 Under ASC 606, the Company identified one performance obligation within the CFFT grant agreement for research activities.
-The transaction price related to the agreement includes the \$0.6 million non-refundable upfront fees and milestones previously met under the initial grant agreement.
+The transaction price related to the agreement upon the adoption of ASC 606 included the \$0.6 million non-refundable milestones previously met under the CFFT Agreement.
 The Company's contract with CFFT does not include a significant financing component.
 The Company concluded that the transaction price should not include the variable consideration related to future research milestones as they were considered to be constrained as it is probable that the inclusion of such variable consideration could result in a significant reversal of cumulative revenue in the future.
 The Company will re-evaluate the transaction price and estimated period of performance at each reporting period.
-For the six months ended June 30, 2019 there were no adjustments made to the transaction price.
+For the year ended December 31, 2019, an adjustment of \$0.4 million was made to the transaction price to reflect the achievement of the second milestone related to in vivo screening of AAV library under the CFFT agreement.

-During each of the years ended December 31, 2017 and 2018, the Company recognized revenue of \$0.1 million.
-During each of the six months ended June 30, 2018 and 2019, the Company recognized revenue of less than \$0.1 million (unaudited).
-As of December 31, 2017, December 31, 2018 and June 30, 2019, deferred revenue relating to the CFFT Agreement was \$0.3 million, \$0.2 million and \$0.4 million (unaudited), respectively.
-No amount was due from CFFT under this agreement as of December 31, 2017, December 31, 2018 and June 30, 2019 (unaudited).
-As of June 30, 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$0.4 million (unaudited).
-Based on current timelines, the revenue is expected to be recognized over the next five years as the Company performs research services through the completion of IND-enabling studies.
+During each of the years ended December 31, 2018 and 2019, the Company recognized revenue of \$0.1 million.
+As of December 31, 2018 and 2019, deferred revenue relating to the CFFT Agreement was \$0.2 million and \$0.7 million, respectively.
+Accounts receivable from CFFT under this agreement as of December 31, 2018 and 2019 was \$0 and \$0.4 million, respectively.
+As of December 31, 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$0.7 million.
+Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next four to five years as the Company performs research services through the completion of IND-enabling studies.

 The obligation to make payments to CFFT upon a change of control meets the definition of an embedded derivative that is required to be bifurcated and separately accounted for as a derivative liability.
-The Company determined the estimated fair value of this derivative liability to be \$0.1 million as of December 31, 2017, December 31, 2018 and June 30, 2019.
+The Company determined the estimated fair value of this derivative liability to be \$0.1 million as of December 31, 2018 and 2019.
 See Note 15 for further discussion of the embedded derivative.